ronaldoussoren/pyobjc/docs/core/serializing.rst

       a.append(a)

-   Because of this serializing the graph below with an :class:`NSArchiver` will result in a grabled datastructure when read back.
+   Because of this serializing the graph below with an :class:`NSArchiver` will result in a garbled datastructure when read back.
 The same will be true when archiving with :class:`NSKeyedArchiver` and reading the archive back in pure Objective-C.